softeng-team4/softeng_OQMS_04/Retrospective/Retrospective.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  - Properly defining the level of priority of each story;
+  - Properly defining the level of priority of each story
-  - Correctly identifying which tasks are cross-cutting;
+  - Correctly identifying which tasks are cross-cutting
-  - Put more effort in design;
+  - Put more effort in design
-  - Concentrate everyone on the higher priority tasks first, in order to do not waste anyone's work;
+  - Concentrate everyone on the higher priority tasks first, in order to do not waste anyone's work
+  - Improve clarity of the description of each task

 - One thing you are proud of as a Team!!